Tonin386/LO14_project/README.md

 Add this line:
 	- `root:U2FsdGVkX1+Xhe5h7UcWGXJD2pZcTiaC1tGVJNTv4UQ=`

 Then you can use the admin mode.
-The password is: `root` Connect to admin mode with : `bash rvsh.sh -admin`
+The password is: `root`.

+Connect to admin mode with : `bash rvsh.sh -admin`.

 You should first setup some users and machines while in admin mode.
-Then, you can connect as a user using: `bash rvsh.sh -connect machine user`
+Then, you can connect as a user using: `bash rvsh.sh -connect machine user`.

-Once connected as a user, type `help` for a list command
+Once connected as a user, type `help` for a list command.